paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

 (1) **Threat assessment**

-  (A) *Emergency Action Plan* — The Emergency Action Plan (EAP) of each United States mission shall address the threat of large explosive attacks from vehicles and the safety of employees during such an explosive attack.
+  (A) *Emergency Action Plan* — The Emergency Action Plan (EAP) of each United States mission shall address the threat of large explosive attacks from vehicles and from complex attacks (as such term is defined in [section 4866 of this title](./chapter-058-diplomatic-security.md#section-4866)), and the safety of employees during such an explosive attack or such a complex attack.
 Such plan shall be reviewed and updated annually.

   (B) *Security Environment Threat List* — The Security Environment Threat List shall contain a section that addresses potential acts of international terrorism against United States diplomatic facilities based on threat identification criteria that emphasize the threat of transnational terrorism and include the local security environment, host government support, and other relevant factors such as cultural realities.
 Such plan shall be reviewed and updated every six months.